futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 the remaining source vertices and the new graph returned by the `match` function;
 if `v` is not a vertex in the graph then it is simply ignored and the algorithm recursively calls itself.
-There key facts to understand about the algorithm are:
+There key observations about the algorithm are:

 1. destination vertices are appended *in front of* the source vertices: this is what makes the algorithm traversing the input graph depth-first.
-This is exactly what the second invariant of DFS dictates : visit a successor before the sibilings.
+This is exactly what the second invariant of DFS dictates: visit successors before sibilings.
 2. the `match` function returns a new graph *without* the query vertex: this is what the first invariant of DFS dictates - visit each vertex exectly once.
 Since the new graph doesn't contain the query vertex there is no need for keeping